frgentile/grasp-classification-semg/README.md

-# Grasp movement classification using sEMG signals and SVM
+# FIUBA - SIM - Grasp movement classification using sEMG signals and SVM